Complimentary Options

-In addition to the five base subjects students have the opportunity to choose one complementary subject to study for each term.
+In addition to the five base subjects students have the opportunity to choose one complementary subject to study for each quarter.
 Students can choose from the following courses:

 Art 7, 8, 9